 W H A T T O S E E N E X T

 From Woloan, we went to green, sulfurous Lake Linow.
 Actually, the lake changes colors depending on the chemical composition of the water.
-The day we visited Lake Linow it was emerald green.
-We left the car in the giant parking lot and went to find a table on a wooden platform above the water.
-The restaurant was full but we managed to get a place.
-Drinking tea we observed the geysers of egg-stinking fumes.
-I can't believe I'm writing this but we had fun.
+The day we visited Lake Linow, it was emerald green.
+We left the car in the large parking lot and went to find a table on a wooden platform above the water.
+The restaurant was full, but we managed to get a place.
+Drinking tea, we observed the geysers of egg-stinking fumes.
+I can't believe I'm writing this, but we had fun.

-After that, we went straight to Bukit Kasih - a very weird place being a crossing between a sanatorium (plenty of basins with sulfur water for soaking weary legs) and some interfaith pilgrimage destination.
+After that, we went straight to Bukit Kasih.
+It's a peculiar place being a crossing between a sanatorium (plenty of basins with sulfur water for soaking weary legs) and some interfaith pilgrimage destination.
 We came here to see the enormous human heads carved in the rocks (bringing to mind Mount Rushmore).